European social model: Nordic model

 As can be seen in the graph to the right, the Nordic model holds the highest level of social insurance.
 Its main characteristic is its universal provision nature which is based on the principle of "citizenship".
 Therefore, there exists a more generalised access, with lower conditionability, to the social provisions.

+The Nordic welfare model is distinctive in its strong reliance on government support, aiming to reduce family obligations while promoting individual autonomy.
+It has significantly de-commodified welfare, ensuring that citizens’ well-being is less dependent on market forces.
+However, this reduction in market influence is complemented by policies that enhance employability and productivity, reinforcing labor market participation.

+The Nordic welfare states are known for their focus on universal income guarantees, activation policies, and comprehensive services for children, the elderly, and those with disabilities.
+Their generous income safety nets effectively reduce poverty and promote labor market flexibility by encouraging risk-taking.
+Activation policies help reduce long-term unemployment, and family care services support women in balancing careers and childcare, which also boosts employment levels.
+Despite high costs, the system is not more expensive than other models when considering private spending.
+The model depends on full employment and growth, with heavy taxation being a potential vulnerability.
+However, the Nordic countries are well-positioned to adapt to post-industrial changes, promoting inclusivity and reducing poverty among both the elderly and children.

 As regards labour market, these countries are characterised by important expenditures in active labour market policies whose aim is a rapid reinsertion of the unemployed into the labour market.
 These countries are also characterised by a high share of public employment.
 Trade unions have a high membership and an important decision-making power which induces a low wage dispersion or more equitable income distribution.

-The Nordic model is also characterised by a high tax wedge.

 Continental model

 The Continental model has some similarities with the Nordic model.
 Nevertheless, it has a higher share of its expenditures devoted to pensions.
 The model is based on the principle of "security" and a system of subsidies which are not conditioned to employability (for example in the case of France or Belgium, there exist subsidies whose only requirement is being older than 25).

 As regards the labour market, active policies are less important than in the Nordic model and in spite of a low membership rate, trade-unions have important decision-making powers in collective agreements.

 Another important aspect of the Continental model is the disability pensions.